paritytech/substrate-connect/packages/light-client-extension-helpers/README.md

 # @substrate/light-client-extension-helpers

-The `@polkadot-api/light-client-extension-helpers` library is designed to encapsulate complex problems solved over years of development, making it easier to build robust browser extensions.
-The library exposes four primary components:

 ## Components

 - **backgroundHelper**: Manages the core logic running in the background, including Smoldot instance registration, chain synchronization, active connections, and communication with the content script.